abhiwand/atk/python/intelanalytics/doc/source/glossary.rst

         what it should put into the new column based on data in other columns.
         A function must return the same type of data that the column definition supplies.
         For example, if a column is defined as a float within an array, the function must return the data as a float in an array.
+        Further examples and explanations can be found at :doc:`ds_apir`.

     Latent Dirichlet Allocation